-Change the third paragraph of 7.2.1.7.1 as follows:
+(#605)Change Figure 7-13 as indicatedEDITORIAL NOTE—the changes comprise adding MRG field from the former reserved field.

-The RA field of the BlockAckReq frame is the individual address of the recipient STA. or the MRG group address.
+(#605)(#812)Insert the following text, Figure 7-13aa at the end of 7.2.1.7.1.

-Insert the following text, Figure 7-13aa at the end of 7.2.1.7.1.
+The MRG field indicates the presence of the MRG BAR Information field and is set to 1 when the MRG BAR Information field is present and 0 otherwise.(#605)

-The MRG BAR Information field is included when the RA is a group address, and is not included when the RA is an individual address.
-The MRG BAR Information field indicates a list of STAs that are requested to respond with a Block Ack frame for the MRG stream identified by the RA field.
+The MRG BAR Information field is included when the MRG field is set to one and is used to indicate that the block ACK request is requesting the reception status of a group address subject to the MRG service. (#795)(#794)

 The format of the MRG BAR Information field is shown in Figure 7-13aa.